-Jamaican cultural and moral value for generations growing up in the 1950s, 1960s and 1970s were held at a higher standard.
-Many Jamaican children of the 50s, 60s and 70s grew up with their grandparent while their parents went out to work or were mostly migrating to
+Luckily, Jamaica is keeping up with the global necessities and the ever changing world, just to stay competitive.
+Unfortunately in doing so, some of the cultural and moral values are being left behind.
+The generation growing up in the 1950s, 1960s and 1970s were held at a higher standard.
+Many Jamaican children of the 50s, 60s and 70s grew up with their grandparent.
+Their parents went out to work locally on the island while others migrated mostly to the United Kingdom and other parts of the world seeking a better way of life.

-Jamaican cultural and moral values are a product of the world we live in today.

-In the 50s, 60s, and most part of the 70s, especially in the country in our opinion, having respect for your elders were the rule.
+In the 50s, 60s, and most part of the 70s, especially in the non urban parts of the island (the country), it’s our personal experience that having respect for your elders were the rule.
 Having respect for your teachers and ministers were the rule and been raised by the village was definitely the rule.
+I know people as well as our family members who were given a beating / spanking by our grand-parents because an elder or a teacher said we /they did not follow a rule.
 However, what was once the rule in Jamaican cultural and moral values are now the exceptions.
-The cultural and moral standards as we once knew it no longer exists.
-As times changed and more grandparents needing to work to support their cost of living, so has the gap between cultural and moral values.
+The cultural and moral standards as we once knew, no longer exists.
+As times changed and more grandparents needing to work to support their cost of living, so have the cultural gaps and moral values in society.

-Jamaican culture can be divided into two categories in our opinion, as the saying goes, “You are a product of your environment.”
-People tensed to adapt the ways and thinking of their surrounding which separates the people living in the city versus the country.
+Jamaican culture can be divided into two broad categories in our opinion.
+There are the city people and the country people.
+As the saying goes, “You are a product of your environment.”
+People tensed to adapt the ways and thinking of their surroundings which separates the people living in the city versus the country.
 People have often said, “A city is a city, is a city.”
-Many people living in New York City and the city of Kingston Jamaica has certain similarities than the people living in the country parts of South Carolina USA and St. Mary, Jamaica.
+Many people living in New York City and the city of Kingston Jamaica has certain similarities versus the people living in the country parts of South Carolina USA and in the country in St. Mary, Jamaica.
 Jamaican cultural and moral values remain very different in the city than they are in the country.